AnimSparrow/thm-cert-reviews/web1-review/README.md

 ## Overview

 > [!NOTE]
 > **TL;DR** WEB1 (Web Application Pentester Level 1) is TryHackMe's focused web pentesting certification: one 48-hour engagement across three access models, blackbox, whitebox and greybox, scored on per-vulnerability flags plus a short report for each finding.
 After PT1 taught me that web is my hardest and most rewarding ground, WEB1 handed me the same lesson again.
 I crushed the blackbox and whitebox sections at around 98% each inside the first hour, then walked straight into a greybox wall that cost me nearly 46 hours, a night's sleep, and a human review before it accepted my pass at 741.
-It is a genuinely strong, non-standard exam, and the newest cert in my collection, and it is already the one I see most in other people's CVs.
+It is a genuinely strong, non-standard exam, and the newest cert in my collection, and it is already the one I saw in other people's CVs more than once!
 Weighted score: **7.58 / 10**.

 <p align="center">
   <img src="assets/scorecard.svg" width="780" alt="WEB1 SPARROW scorecard, overall 7.58 out of 10">